Moral responsibility

+Some see individual responsibility as an important component of neoliberalism.

 Philosophical stance

 Depending on how a philosopher conceives of free will, they will have different views on moral responsibility.

 Metaphysical libertarianism

 Metaphysical libertarians think actions are not always causally determined, allowing for the possibility of free will and thus moral responsibility.
-All libertarians are also incompatibilists; for think that if causal determinism were true of human action, people would not have free will.
+All libertarians are also incompatibilists; for they think that if causal determinism were true of human action, people would not have free will.
 Accordingly, some libertarians subscribe to the principle of alternate possibilities, which posits that moral responsibility requires that people could have acted differently.

 Phenomenological considerations are sometimes invoked by incompatibilists to defend a libertarian position.
 In daily life, we feel as though choosing otherwise is a viable option.
-Although this feeling doesn't firmly establish the existence of free will, some incompatibilists claim the phenomenological feeling of alternate possibilities is a prerequisite for free will.
+Although this feeling does not firmly establish the existence of free will, some incompatibilists claim the phenomenological feeling of alternate possibilities is a prerequisite for free will.

 Jean-Paul Sartre suggested that people sometimes avoid incrimination and responsibility by hiding behind determinism: "we are always ready to take refuge in a belief in determinism if this freedom weighs upon us or if we need an excuse".

 A similar view is that individual moral culpability lies in individual character.
 That is, a person with the character of a murderer has no choice other than to murder, but can still be punished because it is right to punish those of bad character.
 How one's character was determined is irrelevant from this perspective.
 Robert Cummins, for example, argues that people should not be judged for their individual actions, but rather for how those actions "reflect on their character".
 If character (however defined) is the dominant causal factor in determining one's choices, and one's choices are morally wrong, then one should be held accountable for those choices, regardless of genes and other such factors.